 Penalties for Refusing a BAC Test

 When stopped for suspicious DUI, a police officer may choose to administer both a breath and chemical test.
-Virginia has what are called implied consent laws.
+Virginia has what is called implied consent law.
 When you first got your Virginia driver's license, you agreed to consent to BAC testing if suspected of drinking and driving.
-Of course you do have the option to refuse a breath or chemical test, but the consequences can be severe.
+Of course, you do have the option to refuse a breath or chemical test, but the consequences can be severe.

 If you deny a breath test for the very first time, a court may suspend your license for one year.
 If charged with a second DUI and also refuse a BAC test, you will be charged with a class 2 misdemeanor.
 If you have two or more past DUI convictions and refuse the test, you will be charged with a class 1 misdemeanor.
 Both a class 2 and class 1 misdemeanor carry three-year license suspensions in the state of Virginia.